Benefits of study

 Employers often look for people with graduate-level skills, irrespective of their degree subject.

 In the future, there’s expected to be nearly two million more jobs for those in higher skilled occupations.
-The average qualification level is expected to rise within all occupations – in fact, by 2024, around 54% of people in employment are expected to have a qualification at Level 4 or above.
-You can find out more in the Working Futures report.
+The average qualification level is expected to rise within all occupations – in fact, by 2035, around 88% of jobs will be at graduate level.

 The qualification you gain and higher skills you develop will give you an edge in the job market and help you progress in your career.
 So despite the costs involved, as you can see, higher education is considered a good investment in your future.